 The parents who created this birth announcement were both Biology majors so they thought it was only fitting to get down to the chromosomes when announcing the gender of their two baby boys!
 (Photo credit: Twyla Jones Photography)

-So after looking at some of these ideas, I hope you are inspired to get your creative juices flowing for your upcoming gender announcement.
+So after looking at some of these ideas, I hope you are inspired to get your creative juices flowing for your upcoming gender reveal.
 Feel free to share with us how you announced the gender of your baby and other ways to announce your baby’s gender!